This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Ah, Australia Day.
-The day the First Fleet came to our shores.
-The day that marks the end of holidays when you’re a kid (boo).
-The day to celebrate this freakin’ awesome country we are lucky enough to call home.
+It’s the day the First Fleet came to our shores and the day that marks the end of holidays when you’re a kid (boo).
+It’s also the day to celebrate this freakin’ awesome country we are lucky enough to call home.
 I did some hard core research and compiled this list of 15 ways to celebrate Australia Day.

 1. Listen to the Hottest 100

 I mean, this has to be first as it is how millions of Aussies spend their day.
 Triple J’s Hottest 100 counts down, you guessed it, the top 100 indie songs of the year before.
 You won’t find Bieber on this list, but previous winners have included Macklemore and Ryan Lewis, Mumford and Sons, and our very own Vance Joy.
 I just love listening to it as you discover so many new artists.